shinjiogaki/bvh/README.md

 * [cpp](https://github.com/shinjiogaki/bvh/blob/master/bvh_binary.cpp)

 # Acknowledgements
-* Yuichi Sayama gave me an idea of how to make my task queue example robust.
+* Yuichi Sayama gave me an idea of how to make my task queue example simple and stable.
 * Yusuke Tokuyoshi shared the link to the paper ["Massively Parallel Construction of Radix Tree Forests for the Efficient Sampling of Discrete Probability Distributions"](https://arxiv.org/pdf/1901.05423.pdf).